wrufay/ocean_noise_visualizer/README.md

 - Noise visualization on the map; decibel numbers into coloured tiles, with different colours indicating different levels of noise.
 Using tile pipeline.
 - Species impact overlay that shows which maring animals are affected based on the noise levels, for example, coloured zones or dots on the map to display this
 - Connect to a real data source like AIDsb for ship positions, bathymetry data for ocean depth, wind farm locations.
+- Allow user to save the displayed data in filetype of their choice, like NetCDF.

+### Order of priorities
+1. Get map showing
+2. Show noise (placeholder data)
+3. Connect to real data (like AISdb)
+4. Run actual acoustic model
+5. Species impact layer

+## Notes / To-do
+- In README, include local development instructions, and overview of project architecture
+- Write documentation as you go
+- Deploy (Vercel & Railway)
+- Keep in mind responsive development